-For each of the activities conducted in a day with a client please note the Type of contact using the corresponding numbers above (1-5) and
+For each of the activities conducted in a day with a client please note the Type of contact using the corresponding numbers above (1 - 5) and Duration as the total number of minutes spent on the activity.

-Activity Definition Example of Activities Examples previously marked as OTHER Type Duration (minutes) 1.
+Act ivity Definition Example of Activities Examples previously marked as OTHER Туре Duration (minutes) 1.
 Find client/conduct outreach Any activity that helps to locate or reach out to a client in the community "Arranged time to meet with client" Status check with client Attempted to schedule an appointment with client Contacted client and left message Trying to locate client 2.
 Conduct client intake and/or needs assessment Completing an intake or follow-up needs assessment "First meeting with patient" "Assessed immediate needs of the patient" Assessment completed 3.
 Develop patient care plan Completing patient care plan or patient agreement (for buprenorphine treatment).
 Work to identify goals and develop action items to meet those goals.
 Goals may be related to any health or health care (including HIV, mental health, substance use, other health or health care areas).
 NOTE: Creating a transitional care plan (for the jail-based intervention) should be marked in activity 41, not here "Create patient care plan" "Complete patient care agreement" Update patient care plan 4.
 Conduct acuity assessment Completing the patient acuity tool.
-"Complete patient acuity assessment" "Assess patient acuity" HEALTHCARE ACTIVITIES 5.
+"Complete patient acuity assessment" "Assess patient acuity" HE ALTHCARE ACTIVITIES 5.
 Arrange HIV primary care appointment Any activity that helps the client get a HIV primary care appointment "Scheduled first appointment with HIV primary care provider" HIV appointment Made follow up appointment